nextflow-io/nextflow/docs/cli.md

 nextflow list
 ```

-This prints a list similar to the following one:
+This prints a list similar to the following:

 ```
 cbcrg/ampa-nf